 Gioia is an award-winning writer and performer, and a proud member of SAG-AFTRA, Actors’ Equity, and the Dramatists Guild of America.
 She holds a Master of Science degree in mathematics from the Massachusetts Institute of Technology.
 Her play Truth Values: One Girl‘s Romp Through M.I.T.’s Male Math Maze, an autobiographical piece about her experiences as a woman in math, has become a national hit, touring to over fifty venues across the country.

-Since 2007, John has served as President of the New York City Classical Guitar Society.
-John has revitalized the organization and made it a thriving and central part of the city’s guitar community.
-Since 2014, he has been a member of the Board of Trustees of the Guitar Foundation of America, the largest organization in the United States devoted to the classical guitar.
-He has organized a series of Guitar Society Summits for leaders of similar organizations, and has led panel discussions on arts administration and career management at the GFA Convention and the Yale Guitar Extravaganza.
+John has served since 2007 as President of the New York City Classical Guitar Society.
+He has revitalized the organization and made it a thriving and central part of the city’s guitar community.
+He is also a member of the Guitar Foundation of America Board of Directors.
+He received his Ph.D. from the Massachusetts Institute of Technology and has performed scientific research for over two decades in academic and industrial settings.